 STRiDA bikes have a distinct A-shape to them.
-They were designed in the 1980s by K engineer and designer Mark Sanders for commuters and space-strapped city dwellers.
-The cool folding design is simple to use and the belt driven bike is light, efficient and super portable.
+They were designed in the 1980s by engineer and designer Mark Sanders for commuters and space-lacking city dwellers.
+The cool folding design is simple to use and the belt-driven bike is light, efficient, and super portable.

 15. Walking bike

 The walking bike is a cross between a scooter and a bicycle.
 Instead of sitting, the user stands on a flat midsection and steers with traditional bike handlebars and a front wheel, but gets propulsion from simply walking on the treadmill in the mid-section.
 The large wheels and cleverly weighted design means you can reach some pretty impressive speeds while walking at your own pace.

 Looking for a bike for you and the special someone?
 This two-seater bike probably for you.
 The Northwoods Dual Drive Tandem Bike is one of those bikes that may be a bit odd, a far cry from the standard bikes you might come across in your city.
 However, dual seater bikes like this serve a very specific purpose.
 Bikes like these are used to explore new cities, for days on the boardwalk, or trips outside the city with a friend or partner.
 Cue romantic comedy music.

 17. HMK 561